isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/skype-for-business-online-service-description/skype-for-business-online-features.md

 - Portal do Microsoft Office 365

-- Centro de administração do Microsoft Office 365
+- Centro de administração do Microsoft 365

 - Centro de administração do Skype for Business